List of former political parties in Egypt: Monarchy (1850-1952)

-Post-Revolutionary Period (1953-1977)
+Post-independence period (1953-1977)

 Following the 1952 revolution, political parties were outlawed by the Revolutionary Command Council and a single government party was founded to mobilize support for the government.
 This was in turn superseded by similar parties, centred on supporting the government and President Gamal Abdel Nasser.
-The system was liberalised by Nasser's supporter Anwar El Sadat in 1977.
+It remained so under Nasser's successor Anwar El Sadat, for the first seven years of his rule, before multiparty elections were allowed again in 1977.